 These counselling supervision training courses are suitable for counsellors, play therapists and psychotherapists who are working with children, young people and adults.
 Professionals from other mental health, social work and education settings are also welcome to apply

 Emma will also be running a new course called Minding the Gap.
 This is a day’s introduction to the knowledge skills and approach needed to work as a school counsellor.
-It will take place in Colchester and Ealing in Spring 2019.
+It will take place in Colchester and Ealing.
 There will also be weekend courses using sandplay, art, music and meditation, as well as group supervision weekends.